GalacticCodeGambit/RFID-door-lock/README.md

 ## Connection Diagram
 <img width="419" src="https://github.com/GalacticCodeGambit/Tuerschloss-RFID/assets/150372421/607786e3-a26c-4ede-8bcb-3764e9ef0c5a">

-## Known problems
+## Troubleshooting
-- If the ESP1 automatically switches to access point mode after setting up the WLAN settings, deactivate/comment out "operatingProof()" in the code
+* **If the ESP1 automatically switches to access point mode after setting up the WLAN settings**
+  1. deactivate/comment out "operatingProof()" in the code
-- If the ESP1 issues the message "Error no clients connected", restart clients
+* **If the ESP1 issues the message "Error no clients connected"**
+  1. restart clients

+## Contributing
+We welcome contributions from the community!
+If you have suggestions for improvements or new features, please open an issue or submit a pull request on our [GitHub repository](https://github.com/GalacticCodeGambit/RFID-door-lock).